 It is important that parents of children added to Storypark feel in control over who has access to their child’s stories and information.
-It is for this reason that when a teacher adds a child to Storypark our system only allows them to invite one family member (usually a parent) to a child’s profile.
-It is then that family member’s choice as to who else can be invited, or who else be made an Admin (family Admins can invite other people).
-The other parent is usually the first person they invite.
+For this reason, when a teacher adds a child to Storypark our system only allows them to invite two family members (usually parents) to a child’s profile.
+Those family members can then choose who else they wish to invite, and who they give Admin rights (family Admins can invite other people).

 Learn more about family Admins, here.

 These are the people who can invite people to a child’s profile:

 - a teacher who adds a child to Storypark can invite one family member of that child (usually this will be a parent).

 - a teacher who has admin rights (the teacher or manager who first signed up, or has been granted admin rights by another teacher Admin) can invite additional teachers.

 - a family member (usually a parent) invited by the teacher who added their child to Storypark can invite anyone they trust (this will usually be other family members, but may include teaching specialists).